rei/rei-cedar-vue-2/README.md

 1. `url` is assumed to be `localhost:8080` (running the project locally) and you don’t need to define that for each object.
 2. `readyEvent` is set to null for each scenario.
-3. `selectorScript` is a custom option we've added (as noted above).
+3. `hoverSelectors` is a custom option we've added (as noted above).

 ## Javascript